-6.2.1.1 Installation of Collection and Control System (CCS)
+6.2.1 Landfill Gas Collection and Control System (CCS)

-6.2.1.3.1 Applicable Regulatory Background
+6.2.1.1 Applicable Regulatory Background

-The LFG Collection and Control System ("CCS") must meet all operational standards, compliance provisions, and monitoring requirements of the NSPS, the appropriate sections of which are duly noted.
-The NSPS at 40 CFR 60, Subpart WWW requires HMRLF to "install and maintain a collection and control system that effectively captures the gas generated within the landfill and meets the specifications and requirements of §60.752(b)(2)(ii)."
+The LFG Collection and Control System ("CCS") must meet all operational standards, compliance provisions, and monitoring requirements of the EG, the appropriate sections of which are duly noted.
+The federal plan at 40 CFR 62, Subpart OOO requires HMRLF to install and maintain a collection and control system that effectively captures the gas generated within the landfill.
 The CCS shall be designed to "handle the maximum expected gas flow rate...over the intended use period of the gas control or treatment equipment."
-Pursuant to Section 60.755(a)(1), HMRLF must "calculate the maximum expected gas generation flow rate".
+Pursuant to §62.1720(a)(1), HMRLF must "calculate the maximum expected gas generation flow rate".
 This section further mandates the collection of gas from each area, cell, or group of cells in which waste has been in place for five (5) years, if active, or two (2) years if closed, or at final grade and that the collection wells be located at a density sufficient to meet all operational and performance standards.